Ron Silliman: Criticism

 Silliman's mature critical writing dates to the early/mid-1970s.
 Asked to discuss the role of reference in poetry, he wrote the essay, "Disappearance of the Author, Appearance of the World," which was first published in the journal Art Con.
 Soon he edited a special issue of the magazine Margins, devoted to the work of the poet Clark Coolidge.
 He began to give talks and contribute essays on a regular basis thereafter.

 He has said that he was influenced by the "New American Poetry", referring to the poets who were published in Donald Allen's groundbreaking anthology The New American Poetry 1945–1960.
 Today, these same figures have been long recognized.

 In 1986, Silliman's anthology, In the American Tree, a collection of American language poetry, was published by the National Poetry Foundation.

-He writes a weblog devoted to contemporary poetry and poetics.

 Legacy and honors

 In 2012, Silliman was one of three Kelly Writers House Fellows at the University of Pennsylvania, together with Karen Finley and John Barth.
 In 2010, he received the annual Levinson Prize from the Poetry Foundation.

 Silliman was a 2003 Literary fellow of the National Endowment for the Arts and a 2002 Fellow of the Pennsylvania Arts Council, as well as a PEW Fellow in the Arts in 1998.